Privacy Hub

 8. DOES EQUIFAX MAKE DECISIONS ABOUT YOU OR PROFILE YOU?

-It is a common misconception that CRAs use your personal data to ‘decide’ whether or not a lender should provide you with credit or other services.
+It’s a common misconception that CRAs use your personal data to ‘decide’ whether or not a lender should provide you with credit or other services.
 This is not the role of a CRA.

-Where permitted by law, Equifax then shares this profile of you with our clients (for example, banks and other lenders) who will then use it to make their own decisions about you.
+Equifax will collect and combine personal data about you to generate a ‘picture’ of you (for example, your financial circumstances).
+This is a form of profiling.
+Where permitted by law, Equifax will then share this profile of you with our clients (for example, banks and other lenders) who will use it to make their own decisions about you.

 Scores and ratings